-FleCSI.
-Focus on performance and scalability enhancements of the Dynamic Control Replication and other new Legion features.
+Legion.
+Focus on hardening and scalability of Legion's Dynamic Control Replication and development of Dynamic Tracing for application use-cases.

 FleCSI Legion Integration.
 Demonstrate the integration of Dynamic Control Replication and other new Legion features within FleCSI.
 Our goal is to demonstrate a multi-scale application on the Advanced Technology System, Sierra using our latest advances in the Legion and FleCSI systems.